Lab1 - Introduction to FastAPI & Development Setup

 - Define a POST endpoint to add a new recipe.
 Validate the input data using the

-. - Similarly, create a POST endpoint for adding a new movie using the
+Recipemodel, assign a unique ID, and store the recipe inrecipes_db. - Similarly, create a POST endpoint for adding a new movie using the

-model, storing it inmovies_db
+Moviemodel, storing it inmovies_db.

 - Define a POST endpoint to add a new recipe.
 Validate the input data using the